Condition scoring of beef cattle

 The tail head

 The degree of fat cover around the tail head, is assessed by using the fingers and thumb and should be done at the same time as assessing the short ribs.
 The appropriate score is given depending upon the degree to which palpable fat can be felt.

 The score can be varied half a score depending upon the amount of tail head fat, for example if the short rib palpation (using the thumb) gives score 4 but the tail head is a typical 3, the score would then be 3.5.
-Scores can be directly related to fatness at the P8 site (see Table 1).
+Scores can be directly related to fatness at the P8 site.

 This condition scoring method is not equivalent to the fat scores assigned by AUS-MEAT, CALM, or the Livestock Market Reporting Service (LMRS).
 These groups use a scoring system that was developed for carcases rather than live animals, and which operates on a 1-6 scale.

-Table 1 shows the relationship between condition score and mm of fat at the P8 site.
+The data in this table shows the relationship between the condition score and mm of fat at the P8 site.

-- No lower than 2.0 at the start of mating for autumn calving
+- 2.0 at the start of mating for autumn calving

-- No lower than 2.0 at calving for spring calving cows
+- 2.0 at calving for spring calving cows.

 Cows can be drafted at weaning on condition score so that preferential feeding can be given to those that may not achieve their target scores by calving.